Top 28 Restaurants in Iceland

 Litli Barinn is a cozy bar and restaurant in the heart of downtown Reykjavik.
 This charming newcomer to the capital's restaurant scene offers a great drink menu and delicious small-plate meals at very fair prices, making it a great spot for happy hour or to grab dinner.

-The restaurant aims to reflect Icelandic history and culture in its menu and atmosphere, emphasizing using local ingredients when possible and only playing music by Icelandic artists.
+The restaurant aims to reflect Icelandic history and culture in its menu and atmosphere, emphasizing the use of local ingredients when possible and playing only music by Icelandic artists.
 Highlights on the menu include the melted brie with honey, pistachio, rosemary, and the Icelandic lamb sausage.

-With a wide selection of wines and cocktails, including our favorite margarita in Reykjavik, you'll probably be tempted to make repeated visits to Litli Barinn after your first time there.
-Maybe you'd even prefer to book a room at the Local 101 hotel to have access to Litli Barinn right down by reception!
+With a wide selection of wines and cocktails, including our favorite margarita in Reykjavik, you'll probably be tempted to make repeated visits after your first time there.
+Litli Barinn has an impressive average rating of 4.9 out of 5 stars on Google Reviews, and you may even prefer to book a room at the Local 101 hotel to have access to Litli Barinn right down by reception!

 Book a table at Litli Barinn today!